p0dalirius/p0dalirius/my-badges/old-issue-1.md

 - <a href="https://github.com/p0dalirius/FindUncommonShares/issues/5">#5</a>: [enhancement] Adding an option to list rights on the shares
 - <a href="https://github.com/p0dalirius/ldapconsole/issues/1">#1</a>: [bug] Invalid base when starting the script
+- <a href="https://github.com/p0dalirius/ldapconsole/issues/2">#2</a>: [enhancement] Add an outputfile command to save the output of the next command

 Created by <a href="https://github.com/my-badges/my-badges">My Badges</a>